matthewscharles/instrument-maker/documentation/manual/learning-pd-through-im.md

 The order in which objects are connected affects their sound and/or behaviour.

-#### Aux sends
+#### Sends

-An auxiliary or aux send involves a signal being duplicated, with an effect applied.
+A "send" (also known as an auxiliary or aux send) involves a signal being duplicated, with an effect applied.

 ### Instrument elements